Treaty of Sèvres: French Mandate for Syria and Lebanon

-The French Mandate was settled at the San Remo Conference and comprised the region between the Euphrates River and the Syrian Desert on the east and the Mediterranean Sea on the west, and it extended from the Nur Mountains in the north to Egypt in the south, an area of about 60000 sqmi with a population of about 3,000,000, including the Lebanon and an enlarged Syria, both of which were later reassigned under a League of Nations Mandate.
-The region was divided under the French into four governments as follows: Government of Aleppo, from the Euphrates region to the Mediterranean; Great Lebanon, extending from Tripoli to Palestine; Damascus, including Damascus, Hama, Hems and the Hauran; and the country of Mount Arisarieh.
+The French Mandate was settled at the San Remo Conference: it comprised the region between the basin of the Euphrates River and the Syrian Desert on the east and the Mediterranean Sea on the west, and extended from the Nur Mountains in the north to Egypt in the south.
+This represented an area of about 60000 sqmi with a population of about 3,000,000, including Lebanon and an enlarged Syria, both of which were later reassigned under a League of Nations Mandate.
+The region was divided under the French into five governments as follows: Aleppo, from the Euphrates region to the Mediterranean, which included the autonomous Sanjak of Alexandretta (modern-day Hatay); Damascus, including Damascus, Hama, Homs and the Hauran; Greater Lebanon, extending from Tripoli to Palestine; the Alawite State, comprising the coast between the Sanjak of Alexandretta and Greater Lebanon, and the Jabal Druze State, around the city of As-Suwayda.
 Faisal ibn Husayn, who had been proclaimed king of Syria by a Syrian National Congress in Damascus in March 1920, was ejected by the French in July the same year.
 The next year, he became king of Iraq.

 Kingdom of Hejaz

 The Kingdom of Hejaz, on the Arabian Peninsula, was granted international recognition and had an estimated area of 100000 sqmi and a population of about 750,000.
-The main cities were the Holy Places of Makka, with a population of 80,000, and Medina, with a population of 40,000.
+The main cities were the Holy Places of Mecca, with a population of 80,000, and Medina, with a population of 40,000.
 Under the Ottomans, it had been the vilayet of Hejaz, but during the war, it became an independent kingdom under British influence.